timscodebase/rpc-login-demo/README.md

 - Login with a username - redirects to HireMe page
 - Signup with a username and password - redirects to HireMe page
 - Swap between Login and Signup forms
+- The app is responsive and works on mobile devices